 "We have an Alpine Rye and a Tenderfoot Whiskey," said P.T.
 "We also have three gins – our Treeline Gin, a Barrel-rested gin, and a Mountain Hopped Gin.
 We also make a really delicious elderflower liqueur."

 Today, Wood's High Mountain Distillery is the perfect place to grab a cocktail, meet with friends, and experience the world of hand-crafted spirits and cocktails.
+The space itself has character to spare, with exposed brick, canoes hanging in the rafters, and vinyl records pumping.
+While their Old Fashioned is incredible, don't skimp on the house specialties that use the distinct character of Wood's spirits to bring out unique flavor profiles.

 While we can't sell the fine spirits distilled at Wood's High Mountain Distillery online, we can point you in the right direction.
 When in Salida, visit Wood's High Mountain Distillery at 144 West 1st Street.
 There you can find Wood's full offering of spirits – as well as try one of their delicious hand-crafted cocktails.